Japanese Americans: Japanese Americans by state

-Alaska

 California

 In the early 1900s, Japanese Americans established fishing communities on Terminal Island and in San Diego.
 By 1923, there were two thousand Japanese fishermen sailing out of Los Angeles Harbor.
 By the 1930s, legislation was passed that attempted to limit Japanese fishermen.
-Still, areas like San Francisco's Japantown managed to thrive.
+Still, areas such as San Francisco's Japantown managed to thrive.

 Due to the internment of Japanese Americans during World War II, historically Japanese areas fell into disrepair or became adopted by other minority groups (in the case of Black and Latino populations in Little Tokyo).
 Boats owned by Japanese Americans were confiscated by the U.S. Navy.
 One of the vessels owned by a Japanese American, the Alert, built in 1930, became YP-264 in December 1941, and was finally struck from the Naval Vessel Register in 2014.
-When Japanese Americans returned from internment, many settled in neighborhoods where they set up their own community centers in order to feel accepted.
+When Japanese Americans returned from internment, many settled in neighborhoods where they set up their own community centers to feel accepted.
 Today, many have been renamed cultural centers and focus on the sharing of Japanese culture with local community members, especially in the sponsorship of Obon festivals.

 The city of Torrance in Greater Los Angeles has headquarters of Japanese automakers and offices of other Japanese companies.
 Because of the abundance of Japanese restaurants and other cultural offerings are in the city, and Willy Blackmore of L.A.
 Weekly wrote that Torrance was "essentially Japan's 48th prefecture".

+Colorado

+From the early 20th century, Japanese immigrants to the state often came from rural parts of Japan and the "prosperous Aichi Prefecture".

+There were roughly 11,000 people of Japanese heritage in Colorado as of 2005.
+The history up until 2005 was covered in the book Colorado's Japanese Americans: From 1886 to the Present by award-winning author and journalist Bill Hosokawa.
+One of the first documented was engineer Tadaatsu Matsudaira who moved there for health reasons in 1886.
+The Granada Relocation Center which incarcerated more than 10,000 Japanese Americans from 1942 to 1945, was designated as part of the National Park System on March 18, 2022, and is located in southeastern Colorado.
+Colorado is also home to several rural farms, many multi-generational dating back to the end of World War II, owned by people of Japanese ancestry.

 Connecticut

 Two supplementary Japanese language schools are located in Connecticut, each educating the local Japanese population.
 The Japanese School of New York is located in Greenwich, Connecticut in Greater New York City; it had formerly been located in New York City.
 There is also the Japanese Language School of Greater Hartford, located in Hartford, Connecticut.

+As of 2015, there is 3,974 Japanese Americans in Connecticut, making up 0.11% of Connecticut's population.
+Japanese Americans also make up 2.8% of Connecticut's Asian population.
+3,391 people speak Japanese at home in Connecticut.